-- From Settings, go to General.
+- From Settings, go to Screen Time.

-This will usually resolve the issue and you should now be able to see FaceTime options in Settings section.
-If, this option isn’t working, you may have to restore your device as new device.
+This will usually resolve the issue and you should now be able to see FaceTime options in the Settings section.
+If this option isn’t working, you may have to restore your device as a new device.
 This will delete your device data.
 So, back up your data.
 Now connect your device to your computer, go to iTunes, click on ‘Restore’ and then, select the option which says, ‘set up as new phone’.
 This will wipe everything from your device and reset the entire device as a new one.
 Now, FaceTime should work.
 Once the reset is done, you can then restore data from the back up you created.